axieinfinity/ronin-dpos-contracts/README.md

 ### Target chain to deploy

-This repo contains source code of contracts that will be either deployed on the mainchains, or on Ronin.
+This repo contains source code of contracts that will be either deployed on the mainchains, or on Ronin chain.

 - On mainchains:
   - Governance contract: `MainchainGovernanceAdmin`
   - Bridge contract: `MainchainGatewayV2`
   - Trusted orgs contract: `RoninTrustedOrganization`
-- On Ronin:
+- On Ronin chain:
   - Governance contract: `RoninGovernanceAdmin`
   - Bridge operation: `RoninGatewayV2`
   - Trusted orgs contract: `RoninTrustedOrganization`